adomenig/stochastic-spatial-predator-prey/README.md

    - Example simulated trajectories

 ### Population Model
+The population model simulation code is located in `/code/04_populationModel/`.

-The population model was run on the midway3 clusters provided by the University of Chicago’s Research Computing Center.
+The population model was implemented and run on the Midway3 computing cluster provided by the University of Chicago’s Research Computing Center.
+Batch simulations were executed using a SLURM array job workflow, with the submission script provided in `runSimulation.sbatch`.

+**Running the code on Midway3:**
+To run the model on Midway3, update the file paths in the SLURM submission script, in particular the location of `fitParameters.csv`, to match the directory structure of your environment.
+In addition, the command-line flags in the `runSimulation.sbatch` file need to be changed, and the output paths in the `fullSimulation.py` file need to be updated.

+**Running the code locally:**
+To run the model locally, the file `fullSimulation_local.py` can be executed directly from the command line using: `python fullSimulation_local.py --home /path/to/basedirectory --lambda_12_val <lambda_12_value>`.
+The resulting .npz file of the time-series will be saved in `outputs/simulation_output/`.
+While I don't reccomend running the full simulation locally because of the computational cost, the runtime can be reduced by decreasing TMAX in the .py file.